johntwk/STATA-Backtesting/README.md

 # STATA-Backtesting

 ## Description
 This repositor contains a STATA program for backtesting forecasts, and a STATA help file explaining how to use the program.

+## Purpose
+This program implements backtesting for forecasts, given a time-series of the forecat and another time-series of the actual data.

 ## Examples